 - All reserve materials are returned to the book stacks or respective faculty at the end of each spring semester.

 The Computer Research Center (CRC) is adjacent to the information service desk, on the main (plaza) level of the library.
-It provides students with access to twenty-five computers, including laptops, in which to access the library’s electronic resources through the Benedict College network and the internet.
+It provides students with access to thirty-five computers in which to access the library’s electronic resources through the Benedict College network and the internet.
 Students have access to the online catalog and databases, eBooks, electronic journals, online newspapers, and streaming videos.
-Selected computers outside of the Computer Research Center are designated for typing purposes.

 - The Computer Research Center (CRC) is available on a first-come, first-served basis.